Sarathisme/music-recommendation-system/README.md

 3. [Run it](https://github.com/Sarathisme/music-recommendation-system/blob/readme-changes/README.md#run-it)

 ### Next steps
-If you have jupyter and python installed, proceed with the below steps If not visit [Install Jupyter and Python](https://github.com/Sarathisme/music-recommendation-system/tree/readme-changes#instal-jupyter-and-python)
+If you have jupyter and python installed, proceed with the below steps.

+If not visit [Install Jupyter and Python](https://github.com/Sarathisme/music-recommendation-system/tree/readme-changes#instal-jupyter-and-python)

 1. Clone the repo